mbudm/fotopia/README.md

   - depending on the amount of images in your folder this can take a while.
 Tested with a HD containing 60k images, this took **10 minutes**.

 If you've alread run `yarn start` on a folder then there's no need to rerun the whole thing, just reload the review server with an existing file:
+- `yarn start --review-file /path/to/temp/generated-file.json`

+Or upload directly with
-- `yarn start --existing-file /path/to/temp/generated-file.json`
+- `yarn start --upload-file /path/to/temp/generated-file.json`

 ## Tests
 - `yarn test`